Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

+\begin{exercise} In claim \ref{claim:gauge_orbits} there are five gauge orbits that start at level 0 in the $\mathcal{L}^-$ level expansion.
+The leading level in this case is by itself a solution to the equations of motion.
+Apply the Zeze map to the leading level and show that the result is regular in the dual $\mathcal{L}^-$ level expansion only for the pure gauge solutions. \end{exercise}

+Another method for removing levels in the dual $\mathcal{L}^-$ expansion is through reparameterization symmetries of the spectrum of $K$.
+These symmetries can be realized through certain automorphisms of the $KBc$ subalgebra \cite{Erler_simple,genericF(K)}.
+We discuss this under the assumption that the spectrum consists of nonnegative real numbers; if it does not, than some automorphisms should more properly be called endomorphisms.
+A diffeomorphism of the spectrum is defined by a real, continuous, and monotonically increasing function $f(K)$ satisfying $f(0)=0$ and $f(+\infty)=+\infty$.
+Under such a diffeomorphism, we postulate that $K,B,c$ transform as

-Under certain conditions the endomorphisms are also automorphisms, which can be interpreted as representing the connected component of the group of reparameterization symmetries of the spectrum of $K$~\cite{genericF(K)}.
-We discuss this under the assumption that the spectrum of $K$ consists of non-negative real numbers.
-In this context, $\phi(K)$ is an invertible map from non-negative real numbers into themselves (a diffeomorphism of the spectrum of $K$).
-If we wish to transform from a $KBc$ solution whose leading level in the dual $\mathcal{L}^-$ level expansion is $\nu<0$ to another $KBc$ solution whose leading level is $\nu'<0$, the leading level of the diffeomorphism $\phi(K)$ must be
+The transformed fields satisfy the same relations as $K,B$ and $c$ (excepting auxiliary identities).
+If we wish to transform from a $KBc$ solution whose leading level in the dual $\mathcal{L}^-$ level expansion is $\nu<0$ to another $KBc$ solution whose leading level is $\nu'<0$, the leading level of the diffeomorphism $f(K)$ must be

-In particular $\phi(K)$ must grow as $K^{\nu'/\nu}$ towards infinity.
-If we wish to obtain a more regular solution, $\nu'<\nu$ and we need to ``push" the spectrum of $K$ out to infinity.
-Note that this works somewhat differently than the endomorphism example \eq{endSch}, since in that case we are transforming a solution whose leading level is $0$ and the required $\phi(K)$ is not a reparameterization of the spectrum.